 Ford uses a unique single overhead camshaft (SOHC) per cylinder head design.
 Due to the design, the valvetrain is stiff enough to allow the camshaft lift profiles to be optimized and help produce excellent low-speed torque.

 There are also roller-rocker shafts complementing the valvetrain.
-Thanks to these shafts, the valve angles can be splayed, resulting in a more optimized exhaust and intake port layout.
+The valve angles can be splayed thanks to these shafts, resulting in a more optimized exhaust and intake port layout.
 Ultimately, this leads to improved engine breathing.

 - Dual equal VCT

 The variable cam timing (VCT) of the engine is dual equal.
 Meaning, the opening, and closing of the exhaust and intake valve are phased simultaneously.
 This results in the optimization of the performance and fuel economy of the engine.

 The twin plugs in each cylinder are meant to improve the working of the combustion chamber.
 Due to the fuel-air mixture being burned more efficiently, the engine has more torque and better fuel economy.
 The two spark plugs also help the “Boss” engine to maintain a stable and smooth idle.

 Each of the cylinders’ banks has a knock sensor on it.
 This enables the spark timing of each cylinder to be optimized in real-time individually.
 This applies throughout the speed range of the engine.
 The engine not only monitors the performance continuously but also applies what it learns in real-time.
 This results in better, more optimized timing.